 MySQL commands and SQL queries to help you manage your MySQL databases and tables.

 These are my most often-used MySQL commands and queries.
-MySQL Databases List all databases on the command line: Create a database on the command line: Replace database_name, above, with your name of choice.
-Delete a database: Replace database_name, above, with the actual name of your database.
-Use (or select) a database: Check which database is […]
+Connect to MySQL on the command line (replace USERNAME and YOURPASSWORD with your own): MySQL Databases List all databases on the command line: Create a database on the command line: Replace database_name, above, with your name of choice.
+Delete a database: Replace database_name, above, with the … Read more →

-This is useful if you created custom menu links in the WordPress admin “Appearance” –> “Menus”, and now you need to change the link URLs from “http:” to “https:” because you are now using an SSL certificate.
-These are the MySQL statements that let you make those changes directly in the database, for example, via […]
+This is useful if you created custom menu links for your WordPress menu, in the WordPress admin –> “Appearance” –> “Menus”, and now you need to change the link URLs from “http” to “https” because you are now using an SSL certificate.
+These are the MySQL statements that let you make those changes directly in … Read more →

 Insert a field or column right after some existing field in an existing table in a MySQL database.
 Replace ‘feildname’ with the new field name which you want to add.
 Replace ‘existingfield’ with your existing field name (the new field will be inserted after this existing field).